 Instead, what is important, is to research and understand as much about your target market as possible before starting a campaign.
 This ensures you are appealing to the right people through the right platforms.

 Content marketing purpose and objectives

-A good content marketing strategy is supposed to do both, and the result is always the same: customers start trusting you as a business, and you as a brand, because you’ve given them all the information they wanted, and they like you because you’ve given them actual worth.
-Once they’re all set to buy something, they’ll happily complete a transaction.
+A well developed content marketing strategy is supposed to do both, and the result is always the same: customers start trusting you as a business and you as a brand because you’ve given them all the information they wanted.
+They like you because you’ve given them actual worth.

 How content marketing is different from traditional marketing

 Content marketing is different from regular marketing in two fundamental ways.
 First, information resides on owned or earned media.
 If there’s any media buyout involved, it’s traditional marketing, not content marketing.